CryptozombiesHQ/cryptozombie-lessons/3/06-zombiecooldowns.md

       }
 ---

-Now that we have a `readyTime` property on our `Zombie` struct let's jump to `zombiefeeding.sol` and implement a cooldown timer.
+Now that we have a `readyTime` property on our `Zombie` struct, let's jump to `zombiefeeding.sol` and implement a cooldown timer.

 We're going to modify our `feedAndMultiply` such that: